Does Homeowners Insurance Cover Fire Damage?

 Just because your homeowners policy covers your domicile's structure does not mean you can or should enter your structure after a fiery event.
 In fact, no one should enter their residence unless the fire department says it is safe to do so.
 Usually, the fire department will make sure your water, electricity and gas are secure and safe before allowing you to enter.

 When returning to your home, there may still be threats that have been unnoticed, overlooked or a non-threat till recently.
 Here are some danger items to look out for:

 Loose power lines

 Frayed or severed wires

 If you see these warning signs, a professional investigation is in order.

 Wear eye protection and a mask, avoiding breathing in dust, smoke particles and other harmful chemicals.
 Disconnect and check all appliances before use.

 Compare Fire Coverage, Save on Homeowners Insurance

-Find an affordable but comprehensive policy using SmartFinancial's free insurance comparison tool.
-We'll provide you with affordable insurance coverage quotes based on your profile.
+If you have had a less than pleasant claims experience or think you're paying too much for home insurance, SmartFinancial can help at no cost.
+SmartFinancial's finsurance comparison tool will provide you with affordable insurance coverage quotes based on your profile.
 Just enter your zip code below to get started.

 Get a Free Home Insurance Quote Online Now.